ajinkya933/CRAFT-pytorch/README.md

 ### 🌟 Sponsor Benefits
-- 🏢 Priority support for integrating TextClear into your company's infrastructure
+- 🏢 Priority support for integrating this tool into your company's infrastructure
 - 🛠️ Direct assistance with project-related issues and customizations
 - 💡 Technical consultation for your specific use cases
 - 🚀 Early access to new features and improvements